 Exporting Machinery to North America?
 Start with UL Compliance

-If you are building machines in Australia for the United States or Canada, compliance is one of the biggest risks to your timeline.
+If you are building machines in Australia for the North American market, compliance is one of the biggest risks to your timeline.

 What is UL?